nodejs/node-core-utils/README.md

 ### Setting up Jenkins credentials

-The `git-node` and `ncu-ci` commands need to query the Node.js Jenkins API for CI results, so you'll need to cofnigure the Jenkins API token before using these commands.
+The `git-node` and `ncu-ci` commands need to query the Node.js Jenkins API for CI results, so you'll need to configure the Jenkins API token before using these commands.

 To obtain the Jenkins API token